wanghaisheng/responsive-landing-page-starter/content/blog/en/serverless-contact-centre-with-azure-functions.md

 vonage config:set -h --apiKey=<key> --apiSecret=<secret>
 ```

 With your Azure Function hostname to hand, we can now create the Vonage Application.
+Select yes when asked to create Webhooks and enter then as I did below, remember to replace \`contactcentre123.azurewebsites.net\` with your own hostname.

 ```shell
 vonage apps:create